QForestCommunity/launchpad/README.md

 This repository contains resources to get you started in the field of quantum computing.

 ### Getting started :rocket:
-- _Are you completely new to quantum computing?_
+- _New to quantum computing?_
 If you are, then that's amazing!
-You're about to be inrtoduced to a whole new world of possibilities.
-For an introduction to quantum computing, you can check out our article on it and take a [Dive Into The Quantum Realm](https://medium.com/qvillage/diving-into-the-quantum-realm-124c26f293cb) with us!
+You're about to be introduced to a whole new world of possibilities: take a [Dive Into The Quantum Realm](https://medium.com/qvillage/diving-into-the-quantum-realm-124c26f293cb) with us!

 - _For an in-depth introduction to the math under the hood, you can check these out:_
   - [qkitchen](https://gitlab.com/qkitchen/basics-of-quantum-computing/-/tree/master/math): Explanations along with a few fun exercises.
   - [Week 0: A crash course on quantum information](https://courses.edx.org/courses/course-v1:CaltechDelftX+QuCryptox+3T2018/course/): A few really good videos on the basics of quantum information and the math behind it.
-  - [IBM Qiskit Textbook](https://qiskit.org/textbook/ch-prerequisites/linear_algebra.html): Linear ALgebra pre-requisites for Quantum Computing.
+  - [IBM Qiskit Textbook](https://qiskit.org/textbook/ch-prerequisites/linear_algebra.html): Linear algebra for quantum computation.
-  - [Quantum Algorithms via Linear Algebra](http://mmrc.amss.cas.cn/tlb/201702/W020170224608149911380.pdf): Feel free to refer to topics in chapters 1-6 for queries related to the math behind Quantum Computing.
+  - [Quantum Algorithms via Linear Algebra](http://mmrc.amss.cas.cn/tlb/201702/W020170224608149911380.pdf): Feel free to refer to topics in chapters 1-6 for queries related to the math behind quantum computing.

 - _Next steps:_
   - [IBM Qiskit Textbook](https://qiskit.org/textbook/ch-states/representing-qubit-states.html): Representing qubits